gear-foundation/gear-wiki/docs/examples/escrow.md

 # What is an escrow?
 An escrow is a special wallet to which some assets (e.g. money or stocks) are deposited and stored until certain conditions are met.
 In terms of smart contracts, an escrow is a wallet that is stored on a blockchain and, like a regular escrow, can receive some assets (e.g. a cryptocurrency or tokens) from one user and, when certain conditions are met, send them to another.

-This article will show the example of an escrow smart contract, where assets will be [Gear fungible tokens - gFT](/examples/gft-20).
+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.
+Anyone can easily create their own application and run it on the Gear Network.
+Assets in escrow smart contract will be [Gear fungible tokens - gFT](/examples/gft-20).
+The source code is available on [GitHub](https://github.com/gear-dapps/escrow).

 ## Logic
 * Any user can create an escrow wallet as a buyer or seller.